estruyf/blog-content/content/posts/2020-07-06-quick-tip-ignore-json-comments-in-your-share-point-framework-projects.md

 Something that bothers me for a long time is the comments in the SharePoint Framework component JSON manifest files.
 As you may know, JSON does not allow you to add comments to its content.
 Visual Studio Code will show some errors for it as well.

-{{< caption "/2020/07/comments1.png" "VSCode comment errors in JSON"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABsSURBVEXBQQ4CIRBFwQf0mJCYqCvXHsH7X8sJMND9zSyMVen6eqvWyjGd3hrbZkQEp7UW7kHOGTt65/m4Y7fK8oUV47PveATHMZhzQcqYJHxO0nZBEqHArODDaa3Tx+CUBUj8CSQgJUop/HwBI0k9FGJ1WUgAAAAASUVORK5CYII=" "580" >}}
+{{< caption-new "/uploads/2020/07/comments1.png" "VSCode comment errors in JSON"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABsSURBVEXBQQ4CIRBFwQf0mJCYqCvXHsH7X8sJMND9zSyMVen6eqvWyjGd3hrbZkQEp7UW7kHOGTt65/m4Y7fK8oUV47PveATHMZhzQcqYJHxO0nZBEqHArODDaa3Tx+CUBUj8CSQgJUop/HwBI0k9FGJ1WUgAAAAASUVORK5CYII=" "580" >}}

 I understand that comments are needed.
 These comments make it easier for developers to understand what the properties/attributes/values mean.

-{{< caption "/2020/07/comments2.png" "VSCode comment errors in JSON"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABQSURBVDXBwQ2DQAxFwbeyEQEkakgH9N9YENjrDznsTPt8D23Tgpdxxkn0RBKDEHcG3qrReVlSWZQSBF2iVzH4ZMa+LlgUgRM+M1x584uLvwcCDSotRNpzgwAAAABJRU5ErkJggg==" "1254" >}}
+{{< caption-new "/uploads/2020/07/comments2.png" "VSCode comment errors in JSON"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABQSURBVDXBwQ2DQAxFwbeyEQEkakgH9N9YENjrDznsTPt8D23Tgpdxxkn0RBKDEHcG3qrReVlSWZQSBF2iVzH4ZMa+LlgUgRM+M1x584uLvwcCDSotRNpzgwAAAABJRU5ErkJggg==" "1254" >}}

 Providing these comments in the JSON file itself is more natural than pointing to a website/documentation page.
 That is also why they created the `JSONC` file format, which allows you to add comments in JSON files.
 As SharePoint Framework projects are still using JSON files instead of JSONC, I wanted to find a quick fix.